 Sewing for children

-In 2019, members voted to support three organizations that support children.
+For 2020, members voted to focus our sewing on three organizations that support children.

-- Crossroads – we made numerous quilts for children and youth aged 4-14 who have experienced sexual assault.
+- Crossroads – during 2019, we made over 50 quilts for children and youth aged 4-14 who have experienced sexual assault.
 Prior to a medical exam, children will be able to select a quilt for comfort and take it home.
 We will continue making quilts for this cause in 2020.